- Written by Dr.Mehmet Demircioglu

 Washing is the safer foundation because it follows a controlled sequence.
 If you are unsure how the first days should be handled, review washing after a hair transplant before adding any topical product.

 The recipient area also changes quickly.
 One day it can feel tight and dry.
 A few days later, crusts loosen and the scalp looks more open.
-Many patients then panic and start applying products to fix what is actually a normal visual change.
+That can make a person panic and start applying products to fix what is actually a normal visual change.
 The better response is usually to slow down and check the timing, symptoms, and photos.

 After the skin has settled, a simple product is safer than a complicated product.
-I would look for something fragrance-free, non-irritating, easy to remove with gentle washing, and recommended by the clinic.
+Look for something without fragrance, low in irritation, easy to remove with gentle washing, and recommended by the clinic.
 A product with a long ingredient list is not better because the scalp is healing.
+When a first trial is allowed, test a tiny amount away from the recipient area before putting any product near grafted skin.

 Avoid products with alcohol, perfume, strong essential oils, exfoliating acids, retinoids, acne medication, steroid medication, or antiseptic ingredients unless your surgeon specifically told you to use them.
 The same caution applies to medicated shampoos.
 Ketoconazole shampoo after a hair transplant can be useful in the right patient, but too early or too aggressively it can add dryness, burning, and confusion.